collectiveaccess/ProvidenceDocs/_source/providence/user/import/running.rst

 Running a Data Import
 ---------------------

+Once an import mapping has been created, data can be imported into CollectiveAccess.
 There are two ways to import data into CollectiveAccess:

 1. **Directly from the command line (terminal)**.
 This method is recommended for larger imports, so the import is not tied up by a web browser.